Subconvex bounds for compact toric integrals: Introduction

 \subsection{Acknowledgement}

-The possibility to generalize my thesis to the problem in this paper was mentioned to me successively by Professor Farrell Brumley in 2012, Professor Tonghai Yang in 2014.
-It is a great pleasure to thank them for having shared with me their insights.
-I would like to thank Professor Philippe Michel, my thesis advisor, for having made \cite{FMP} available to me, without the inspiration from which article the essential part of this article would never come up.
-I am greatly in debt of my tutor Professor Emmanuel Kowalski and my colleague Professor Paul Nelson at ETHZ for their encouragements, generously sharing ideas and references during the whole preparation of this paper.
+The preparation of this paper scatters during the stay of the author as postdoctoral researcher in FIM at ETHZ, at MPIM in Bonn and in TAN at EPFL.
+The author would like to thank all three institutes for the hospitality.
+The author is greatly in debt of his tutor Professor Emmanuel Kowalski and his colleague Professor Paul Nelson at ETHZ for their encouragements, generously sharing ideas and references during the whole preparation of this paper.